-When you start to develop a Cocoa application, you often begin by prototyping the application's user interface.
-If you use Core Data, however, your first step is typically to create a data model (or schema) that describes the entities that you will use in your application.
-Core Data uses the model to help you quickly build full-featured prototypes.
+It's common to begin developing a Cocoa application by prototyping the application's user interface.
+Using Core Data, however, the first step in application development is typically to create a data model (or schema) that describes the entities that you will use in your application.
+Core Data uses the model to help you build more full-featured prototypes even than is possible using Cocoa and Cocoa bindings.

-Xcode has a data modeling tool that you use to define the schema for your application, as shown in Figure 2-1.
+Xcode has a data modeling tool that you use to define the schema for your application, as shown in Figure 2-2.
 The tool itself is described in Xcode Tools for Core Data.
 If you do not know how to use the tool, consult Creating a Managed Object Model with Xcode, which describes how to create a data model.

-Figure 2-1 Data modeling tool
+Figure 2-2 Data modeling tool

 After creating the project, open MyDocument.xcdatamodel in the modeling tool by selecting its icon in the project Models folder.
 Use the tool to define two entities, Employee and Department as specified in Table 2-1 through Table 2-4.
-The diagram for the finished model should look like that shown in Figure 2-2.
+The diagram for the finished model should look like that shown in Figure 2-3.